Human Tissue and Organ Donation Act 2021 ‘Daniel’s Law’

 Opt Out (Isle of Man)

 The Isle of Man and going to follow England in changing the law to an ‘opt out’ system.
-The “Bill” which is entitled “Daniels Bill”, has been delaying because of COVID19, however this will be further discussed in the House of Keys in October 2020, and we are hopeful it will become law in 2021.
+The “Bill” which is entitled “Daniels Bill”, has been delayed because of COVID19, however this will be further discussed in the House of Keys in October 2020, and we are hopeful it will become law in 2021.
 Please click here see more details